A How-to: Buying Investment Property With Less Pain and Lasting Business

 Foreign income tax: countries can tax foreign income on resident citizens, non-resident citizens, and resident foreigners.
 This means that you should check with both your country of citizenship and your country of residency on their foreign income tax policies.

-Property tax: countries can collect property tax on foreign financial assets including property – usually just for citizens, but sometimes also for residents.
-Check to see if your country of citizenship or residency requires you to declare foreign real estate as a taxable asset.
+Property tax: countries can collect property tax on foreign financial assets including property – sometimes only for citizens, but sometimes also for residents.
+Check to see if your countries of citizenship and property ownership require you to declare foreign or local real estate as a taxable asset.
 Countries with minimal property tax can be a huge benefit to your international property investment, and this list of countries without annual property tax can help you narrow down the countries you want to begin your search within.

 Double taxation treaty: some countries have entered into specific tax treaties called “double tax agreements” which prevent you from being taxed for the same assets in both countries which have entered into the agreement.
 If no agreed-upon treaty exists, you are subject to the respective tax legislation of each country.